-There’s a moment in every complex book project where you realise there’s no reference point.
-Not because the idea is abstract – but because the object you’re trying to make simply hasn’t been made before, at least not in the way it now needs to exist.
-This was one of those projects.
-In the context of limited edition book production, this project involved a large number of contributors and was produced in a way that pushed well beyond standard book-making.
+This work sits within our broader approach to bespoke coffee table book design, where concept and execution are developed together from the outset.
+This project involved a large number of contributors and was produced in a way that pushed well beyond standard book-making.
 The challenge wasn’t the content, but the physical reality of doing justice to the ambition behind it.

-What follows isn’t a description of the finished book (read more about that here) but a look at the decisions, constraints, and problem-solving that sat quietly behind it.
+What follows isn’t a description of the finished limited-edition book (you can explore that separately), but a look at the decisions, constraints, and problem-solving that sat quietly behind it.

-From the start, this project resisted familiar book-making logic.
-In the context of limited-edition book production, the ambition wasn’t just scale or quality – it was the combination of depth, weight, materials, and precision engineering, all existing within a single object.
+From the outset, this project resisted familiar book-making logic.
+In the context of limited-edition book production, the ambition wasn’t simply scale or quality – it was the combination of depth, weight, materials and precision engineering, all contained within a single object.
 That immediately ruled out off-the-shelf approaches.
-Standard formats, standard bindings, standard presentation boxes – none of them could carry what the project required without compromise.
-Instead, every element had to be designed into existence.
+Standard formats, bindings and presentation boxes could not support the outcome without compromise.
+Instead, every element had to be designed from first principles – developed specifically for this project rather than adapted from existing solutions.

 With 128 artworks, uniformity would have been the easiest route – one stock, one finish, repeated throughout.
 It would have simplified the book production process and ensured consistency, but it would also have flattened the experience.
 The artworks themselves were hugely diverse: created by 128 different artists, each carries its own visual language, from very simple works to highly complex ones.
 Applying a single treatment would have given everything the same surface, flattening the differences that really matter to how each artwork should be seen.